-Ex-cyclone Gita severally impacted the Dovedale water supply scheme.
+The Dovedale water supply scheme was severally impacted by ex-cyclone Gita.
 A large boulder damaged the upper intake and high flows scoured out pipework, damaging the access track, and the intake was out of commission for six days.
-In addition, large floating trees severely damaged the temporary Dove River crossing.
-We restored the service within a few days, and the temporary crossing was re-established one metre higher than before.
+In addition, the temporary Dove River crossing was severely damaged by large floating trees.
+The service was restored within a few days, and the temporary crossing has been re-established one metre higher than before.